piersfinlayson/software-defined-retro-rom/README.md

 - [Image Selection](docs/IMAGE-SELECTION.md) - How to tell SDRR which of the installed ROM images to serve.
 - [Configuration](docs/CONFIGURATION.md) - SDRR configuration options.
 - [Logging](docs/LOGGING.md) - How to enable and use logging in SDRR.
+- [Technical Summary](docs/TECHNICAL-SUMMARY.md) - Overview of the SDRR architecture, operation and design decisions.
+- [Technical Details](docs/TECHNICAL-DETAILS.md) - Technical details of the SDRR firmware and hardware.
 - [Build System](docs/BUILD-SYSTEM.md) - How the SDRR build system works.
-- [Technical Details](docs/TECHNICAL-DETAILS.md) - Technical details of the SDRR firmware and hardware.
 - [Voltage Levels](docs/VOLTAGE-LEVELS.md) - How the SDRR supports the required logic voltage levels.
 - [Pi Pico Programmer](docs/PI-PICO-PROGRAMMER.md) - How to use a $5 Raspberry Pi Pico as a programmer for SDRR.
 - [License](LICENSE.md) - SDRR software and hardware licenses.